 Supplementary Fig. 9.
 GWAS enrichment definition, null models, and fine-mapping enrichment.

 (a) GWAS-enrichment definition.
 For each assay, we calculate the number of SNPs that are assay hits (nH), GWAS tag SNPs in tight LD (r2 > 0.8) with at least one assayed SNP (nT), and tag SNPs in tight LD with at least one hit (nTH).
 Pseudo-precision and pseudo-recall are calculated using these values. (b) Procedure for creating null hypothesis by genomic shifts.
 Amongst the subset of SNPs that were assayed, SNPs are arranged by genomic position, and the hit status of each SNP is replaced with that of the upstream SNP from the previous iteration (genomic shifts), with the first SNP replaced with the hit status of the final SNP.
-This is repeated for all possible shifts, excluding the unshifted (actual) data, and each time, pseudo-precision and pseudo-recall are calculated as in (a) to create the null distribution (c) Procedure for creating a null model by permuation.
+This is repeated for all possible shifts, excluding the unshifted (actual) data, and each time, pseudo-precision and pseudo-recall are calculated as in (a) to create the null distribution (c) Procedure for creating a null model by permutation.
 Amongst the subset of SNPs that were assayed, each SNP is randomly assigned a hit status at each iteration of the permutation, each time preserving the total number of hits.
 With each permutation, pseudo-precision and pseudo-recall are calculated as in Fig. 3a to create the null distribution. (d and e) Pseudo-precision (y axes) and pseudo-recall (x axes) for GWAS enrichment (left) for each assay (colours), with diamonds depicting the actual assay performance, and the lines depicting each assay’s permuted null distribution (as in a).
-Empirical p values are indicated next to each assay label. (f and g) Values for nH, nT', and nTH' for all methods, considering (f) all fine-mapped variants, and (g) only fine-mapped variants in open chromatin. (h-k) Pseudo-precision (y axes) and pseudo-recall (x axes) for GWAS enrichment for each assay (colours), with diamonds depicting the actual assay performance, and the lines depicting the 95% CI of each assay’s null distribution (h and i are genomic shifts; j and k are permutation).
-Empirical p values derived from the null are indicated next to each assay label. (h and j) Each assay evaluated individually for all tested variants and (i and k) considering only SNPs in blood cell accessible chromatin.
+Empirical one-sided P-values derived from the permuted null are indicated next to each assay label.
+P-values are not corrected for multiple hypothesis testing. (f and g) Values for nH, nT', and nTH' for all methods, considering (f) all fine-mapped variants, and (g) only fine-mapped variants in open chromatin. (h-k) Pseudo-precision (y axes) and pseudo-recall (x axes) for GWAS enrichment for each assay (colours), with diamonds depicting the actual assay performance, and the lines depicting the 95% CI of each assay’s null distribution (h and i are genomic shifts; j and k are permutation).
+Empirical one-sided P-values derived from each null are indicated next to each assay label.
+P-values are not corrected for multiple hypothesis testing. (h and j) Each assay evaluated individually for all tested variants and (i and k) considering only SNPs in blood cell accessible chromatin.